The Role of “Proximate Causation” in Florida Personal Injury Cases

 In reality, proving proximate causation is usually not that difficult, especially when it comes to something like a car accident.
 After all, if a drunk driver plows into another vehicle and kills its occupants, it is fairly easy to draw the line between the driver’s negligence and the outcome.
 But there are other cases, notably those involving medical malpractice, when proximate causation can prove much trickier to prove.

 This is why it is always important to work with an experienced medical malpractice lawyer who will thoroughly investigate your accident and advocate for your interests in court.
-If you have been injured in an accident and need to speak with a lawyer, contact the Leifer Law Firm today to schedule a consultation.
+If you have been injured in an accident and need to speak with a lawyer, contact Leifer & Ramirez today to schedule a consultation.